alp1n3-dev/cast/README.md

 - [ ] optimize. find anti-patterns.
 - [ ] maintain. keep on top of package and language changes.
 - [ ] advanced cURL export, supports vars + other items.
+Able to export whole cast files as single or multiple cURL commands.
 - [ ] support JSON output for responses so that they can be parsed with tools such as `jq`.
 - [ ] add an option to not print info/warning/errors.
 Ensure it doesn't make the warnings with `y/n` options hang / not complete. (`-q` for quiet)